Skip to main content

 Bid lifecycle

-A bid moves through the following states.
-The web app shows each label by rendering the underlying status (it replaces underscores with spaces and capitalizes the first letter).
-The raw status values shown in the CLI and detail pages are listed for reference.
+A bid moves through four states.
+The web app renders each label from the underlying status (it replaces underscores with spaces and capitalizes the first letter).
+The raw values shown in the CLI and detail pages are listed for reference.
+Bids you no longer want can be withdrawn while they are still Pending deposit or Active.
+Withdrawing removes the bid from the review queue.

 What you submit in a bid